Owenforpresident/Websockets/README.md

 ## Project Description

-This technical test project consists of a frontend and backend application.
-The frontend is a React-based dashboard themed around 6-nations rugby, displaying country avatars along with the number of tries scored and their relative rank.
-The backend, built with Node.js, provides simulated real-time data updates for the dashboard.
+This project consists of a frontend and backend application.
+The frontend is a React-based leaderboard themed around 6-nations rugby, displaying players, their corresponding country avatars along with the number of tries scored and their relative rank.
+The backend, built with Node.js, provides simulated real-time data updates for the front end application.

 ## Frontend Setup